 It takes practice to be able to see the eyes.
 If you wait until early spring to do the dividing, some of the eyes may start to sprout.
 This makes it easier to see where to make the cuts.
 To be on the safe side, you can simply divide large root balls into halves or quarters.
 Cut down through the stem, making sure to leave some of last year’s stem attached to each new clump.

-To learn more, watch our bulb expert Hans Langeveld in this video: How to Lift and Store Dahlias.
-For more information about growing, you may be interested in reading: All About Dahlias, How to Pinch and Stake Dahlias, How to Plant Dahlias (video) and Dahlias: 8 Great Looks.
+To learn more, read Dahlia Tubers: What You Need to Know, and watch bulb expert Hans Langeveld in this video: How to Lift and Store Dahlias.
+For more information about growing dahlias, you may be interested in reading: All About Dahlias, How to Pinch and Stake Dahlias, and Dahlias: 8 Great Looks.